brson/wasm-opt-rs/notes.md

 exposing only APIs with correct `mut` declarations.

-Papering over the missing `const`-correctness was easy in our case, but more complex or stateful APIs would cause bigger problems, that might require fixing the underlying declarations.
+Papering over the missing `const`-correctness was easy in our case, but more complex or stateful APIs would cause bigger problems that might require fixing the underlying declarations.

 [cc]: https://isocpp.org/wiki/faq/const-correctness